filp/whoops/README.md

 If you want to help, great!
 Here's a couple of steps/guidelines:

-1. Clone this repo, and update dev dependencies using Composer
+1. Fork/clone this repo, and update dev dependencies using Composer

 ```shell
 $ git clone git@github.com:filp/damnit.git